zebrains/Blotter/README.md

 controversial.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/bitcoin/bitcoin/tags) are created regularly to indicate new official, stable release versions of Monocle.
+[Tags](https://github.com/erkmos/monocle/tags) are created regularly to indicate new official, stable release versions of Monocle.

 Testing
 -------

-Testing and code review is the bottleneck for development; we get more pull requests than we can review and test.
-Please be patient and help out, and remember this is a security-critical project where any mistake might cost people lots of money.

 ### Automated Testing